RandomcodeDev/chifir-engine/README.md

 The engine doesn't use the CRT or STL at all (where possible, meaning not at all on Windows and barely on Linux/Switch), which does improve portability, especially between Windows versions.
 Some performance-critical functions are written to use SIMD if the current CPU supports it (on x86, it's all dynamically enabled based on `cpuid` instead of being done at compile time).
-I also wrote my own allocator that works pretty well, but I think there are still issues with its bookkeeping, and I'm sure I'll have to optimize it eventually.
+I also wrote my own allocator that works pretty well, but I'm sure I'll have to optimize it eventually.
+I have my own containers too.

 ## Build requirements

+For every platform, you need [xmake](https://xmake.io).

-For Windows, you need Visual Studio or Clang.
-You also (will, in the future) need the GDK to build the x64 version.
-For Xbox 360, you need the SDK, it's on Internet Archive.
-For Switch, you need version 15.3.2 of the SDK (also on Internet Archive), the private repo, and my private fork of xmake.
-For Linux, you need Clang and glibc (other `libc`s might work, but this is untested).
+- For Windows, you need Visual Studio 2022 (or any version with C++14 support).
+You can also build with Clang, but you still need VS. You also (will, in the future) need the GDK to build the x64 version.
+- For Xbox 360, you need the SDK, it's on Internet Archive.
+- For Switch, you need version 15.3.2 of the SDK (also on Internet Archive), the private repo, and my private fork of xmake.
+- For Linux, you need Clang and glibc.
+GCC isn't supported and isn't a priority (maybe I'll add support for MinGW so I can cross compile for Windows).

-There are Rust bindings in progress, you need the `nightly` toolchain.
+There are Rust bindings in progress, you need the `nightly` toolchain for them.

 ## Build instructions